- Fast, sharp detail and luminous quality

 Price$ 399.00 (AUD)

+Like other dedicated snapshot printers, the Sony DPPEX50 dye-sublimation printer can work without a computer.
+You can drive it from a PictBridge camera, and it has slots for Memory Stick and CompactFlash cards.
+Despite the printer's on-board control panel and backlit LCD, most people would want to connect the unit to a television before they attempt to print from a media card.
 You connect the supplied composite cable to the TV, which will then display menus for selecting images to print, and for creating calendars, postcards or multiple-image layouts.
 In addition, you can convert images to sepia-tone or greyscale, clean up red-eye, apply a fish-eye lens effect and more.
 You don't have to use the TV if you set up a DPOF (digital print order form) job on your camera; DPOF is an industry standard for digital cameras that lets you mark pictures to print directly from a media card.

 When the printer is linked to a PC, you'll probably want to use Sony's PictureGear Studio 2.0 software to manage and edit images, because Sony's Windows driver lacks many common image adjustment options.
 For example, it doesn't offer colour and density adjustment, though it does allow you to print borderless, and to apply red-eye reduction.